spencertipping/pushback/README.md

 # Pushback: flow control as control flow
 Pushback is an IO and code multiplexer for Perl.
-It's sort of like a little operating system whose system call interface supports Perl values.

-**Not usable yet.**
+**TODO:** explain this better

 ## Documentation